-Drawing on her history as a survivor and her passion for scripture, Ruth’s new book, The #MeToo Reckoning: Facing the Church’s Complicity in Sexual Abuse and Misconduct, weaves together current stories of abuse with biblical narratives.
+Drawing on her history as a survivor and her passion for scripture, Ruth’s new book weaves together current stories of abuse with biblical narratives: The #MeToo Reckoning: Facing the Church’s Complicity in Sexual Abuse and Misconduct.

 Ruth has been writing about sexual abuse and faith since 2012, when she began her memoir, Ruined, which tells her deeply personal story of being raped at gunpoint at age 20, and her decade-long journey to build a new faith.
 That memoir was named 2017 Book of the Year by Christianity Today Women.
-The stories that surfaced in response, along with the shifts in our culture as the #MeToo movement took hold, spurred her to continue writing.
-Now she calls faith communities to do better in responding to sexual abuse and misconduct in their midst.
+The stories that surfaced in response to that book, along with the shifts in our culture as the #MeToo movement took hold, spurred her to continue exploring this subject.

-Ruth’s first book was also a memoir, spanning a transformative two-weeks.
-Chasing the Divine in the Holy Land takes the reader along on her pilgrimage to Israel and Palestine — journeying through both outer terrain and inner questions.
+Ruth’s first book was a memoir spanning a transformative two-week journey.
+Chasing the Divine in the Holy Land takes the reader along on her pilgrimage to Israel and Palestine — traveling through both outer terrain and inner questions.

 A graduate of Calvin College and United Theological Seminary of the Twin Cities, Ruth has served Presbyterian (PCUSA) churches for more than 20 years, with stops in upstate New York, central Illinois, Maryland and Washington, DC.
 She now travels widely to speak at churches, conferences and retreats.